iordannalbantov/apps/privacy_policy_visit_vratsa.md

-No personal data of any kind collecte dor distributed.
+No personal data of any kind is collected or distributed.